 Additional Financial Aid Opportunities

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant is available to undergraduate students who are completing or plan to complete course work needed to begin a career in teaching.
-This grant is different from other federal grants because it requires you to take certain kinds of classes to be eligible for the grant and do a certain kind of job after graduating to keep the grant from turning into a loan.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant is available to undergraduate students who are completing or plan to complete the coursework needed to begin a teaching career.
+This grant is different from other federal grants because it requires you to agree to complete 4 years of qualifying teaching as a condition for getting the grant and preventing it from turning into a loan.